spencertiberi/manual50/notes/cs50tools.md

 - CS50 tracks every time `help50` is ran and doesn't understand the error.

 ##### `check50`
-- Once a student has compiled their program, it is useful to see if it is correct or not.
+- Once a student has compiled their program, it's useful to see if it's correct or not.
-- Runs student code against tests created by CS50.
+- Runs student code against tests created by CS50.<br>
 <img src="check50.png" width="400" alt="check50">
 - Tests that students pass are denoted with `:)` and green text.
 - Likewise, tests that students fail are denoted with `:(` and red text.
 - Certain common errors have additional text similar to `help50` to push students in the right direction.
 - Open source: anyone can contribute by adding new checks, or adding new problems.
   - Located at [github.com/cs50/check50](https://github.com/cs50/check50).
-- Includes hints for some incorrect responses: tries to catch common mistakes and help students correct them.
+- Includes hints for some incorrect responses.
+  - Tries to catch common mistakes and help students correct them.

 ##### `debug50`
 - CS50 IDE's built in visual debugger.